-Mindfulness-based psychotherapy brings out the best of human possibilities.
-It focuses less on your childhood or history, looking for pathology or what’s wrong about you, more on what is going on right now and positive aspects of yourself, leading to increased empowerment.
-In other words, you aren’t the problem, you’re great the way you are…but your thinking, or behavior could be improved upon!
+From a cognitive mindfulness perspective, we’ll focus a little less on your childhood or history looking for what’s “wrong” about you, more on what’s going on in your life right now, how you’d like it to be different.
+Along the way you’ll be reminded about positive aspects of yourself.
+This approach leads to increased clarity and an untangled mind.
+In other words, you aren’t the problem, you’re great the way you are…but maybe your attitude, perspective or behavior could be improved upon!

-A contemplative practice helps the mind become quiet, focused, spacious and stable, in addition to reducing mind-chatter.
-Consequently, this allows insight and clarity to arise, which leads to increased self-awareness, resulting in being less emotionally reactive.
+Being reflective helps the mind become quiet, focused, spacious and stable, reducing distracting mind-chatter.
+Consequently, this allows insight and clarity to arise, which leads to increased self-awareness, resulting in being less emotionally reactive or scattered both of which lead to indecisiveness.
 Ultimately, more accurate perception, judgment and decision-making emerge.

 Does this sound good to you?

-Cutting edge research with brain imaging indicates, among other findings, that areas of the brain associated with intense or reactive emotions like fear or anxiety become inactive, or calm, during meditation, whereas centers responsible for compassion and loving feelings become more active!
+Cutting edge research with brain imaging indicates, among other findings, that areas of the brain associated with intense or reactive emotions like fear or anxiety become inactive, or calm, during meditation, whereas centers responsible for compassionate and loving feelings become more active!

 “Dr. Levine does powerful work…From an HIV+ man afraid to disclose, to a woman beset by inexplicably unresponsive physical symptoms, I’ve watched in wonder as their health and life considerably improved during their work with Josie.
 As a busy M.D., I’ve found her to be an invaluable asset to my practice.”Mary Romeyn, M.D.